-You have the following rights:
+You have the right:

-According to Article 7 para.
-3 GDPR, you have the right to revoke any consent declaration at any time, which you may have given to us before.
-This has the consequence that we are no longer privileged to continue the respective activity.
+Pursuant to Article 7(3) GDPR, you have the right to withdraw at any time any consent you may have given to us before.
+Consequently, we may no longer continue the respective activity.

 Purposes of the data processing